Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Light-induced Floquet spin-triplet Cooper pairs

-at $k_y = 0$, which are spin-dependent due to the unconventional magnetic term $\alpha_d$.
-In the LPL-driven case, the gap centers acquire additional spin-dependent shifts via the effective Zeeman-like field $M(k_A, \phi_A)$, introduced by the light–matter interaction.
-In contrast, for the $d_{xy}$-wave case, the unconventional magnetic field vanishes along the $k_x$ axis, resulting in the Floquet BdG spectrum spin-degenerate in the $E$–$k_x$ plane.
-Here, the multiple band gaps are symmetrically located around energies $E = \delta n\, \hbar\Omega$, governed purely by the photon energy, independent of spin or magnetic anisotropy.
+which are spin-dependent due to the unconventional magnetic term $\alpha_d$.
+At this point, it is also worth noting that, in the LPL-driven case, we verified that the gap centers acquire additional spin-dependent shifts via the effective Zeeman-like field $M(k_A, \phi_A)$ as a result of the light–matter interaction [Eq.\,(\ref{eq_spindegeneracy_condition})].
+For $d_{xy}$-wave altermagnets with $\theta_J=\pi/4$, the unconventional magnetic field vanishes along the $k_x$ axis [see Eq.\,(\ref{eq_ad})].
+This results in a spin-degenerate Floquet BdG spectrum in the $E$–$k_x$ plane, which is similar to the driven $s$-wave superconductors \cite{Cayao2021}.
+Thus, the spin dependence in Eq.\,(\ref{eq_ec}) vanishes and the multiple band gaps are symmetrically located around energies $E = (n+m)\hbar\Omega/2$, governed purely by the photon energy difference between two paired Floquet sidebands, which can be obtained from Eqs.\,(\ref{eq_ec}) with $\alpha_d=0$.

-In the CPL-driven $p$-wave magnetic superconductor, multiple superconducting gaps also emerge in the Floquet BdG spectrum, as shown in Fig. \ref{fig_Fbdg}(b).
+In the CPL-driven $p_x$-wave magnet with conventional superconductivity, multiple superconducting gaps also emerge in the Floquet BdG spectrum, as shown in Fig. \ref{figure5}(b).
 Unlike the $d$-wave case, the center of each superconducting gap appears at energy $E = \delta n\, \hbar\Omega$, where $\delta n = n - m$ denotes the difference in photon numbers between paired electron and hole states.
-However, the gap-opening momenta are spin-split and located at
+However, the gap-opening momenta are spin-split and, for $k_{y}=0$, are located at

-where $\nu = \pm 1$ denotes the spin orientation and the shift originates from $\alpha_p$ the spin-selective linear momentum term characteristic of the $p$-wave magnetism.
+where $\nu = \pm $ denotes the spin orientation and the shift originates from $\alpha_p$.
+For $p_y$-wave magnet with $\theta_J=\pi$, the magnetic effect vanishes in $E$–$k_x$ plane [see Eq.\,(\ref{eq_ad})], which results in a spin-degenerate Floquet BdG spectrum similar to the driven $s$-wave superconductor \cite{Cayao2021} and $d_{xy}$-wave altermagnets with $\theta_J=\pi/4$ along $k_x$ mentioned above.
+Thus, the spin-dependence of the gap-opening momenta vanishes, which can be obtained from Eq.\,(\ref{eq_kxdnp}) with $\alpha_p=0$.
+We also verified that the effect of the multiple superconducting gaps in the CPL-driven $p$-wave magnet is maintained in the LPL-driven cases, since the interpretation of these gaps is related to the $n=0$ sector of the Floquet Hamiltonian [Eqs.\,(\ref{HnFloquetpSC})], which is shared by both the CPL and LPL cases except for the shift chemical potential.

-Since the Floquet BdG spectrum arises from photon-assisted coupling between electron and hole states in different Floquet sidebands, the resulting Cooper pairs inherit this inter-sideband structure.
-As a result, the amplitude of Cooper pairs can be dynamically tuned by nontrivial light-matter interactions, offering a route to optically engineer superconducting correlations in unconventional magnetic systems.
+We thus conclude this part by noting that Floquet unconventional magnets with conventional superconductivity develop a Floquet spectrum with gaps due to photon-assisted coupling between quasielectron and quasihole states in different Floquet sidebands.
+This situation thus suggests the emergence of superconducting correlations between Floquet sidebands, which we address in the next subsection.